tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 Unlike with other hosting and deployment platforms, GitHub Pages doesn't offer a commercial version that expands these limits.
 You can learn more about [GitHub Pages here](https://help.github.com/categories/github-pages-basics/).

 {: .note}
 I build this site and [my blog](http://idratherbewriting.com) using Jekyll and GitHub Pages.
 They are actually separate Jekyll projects and repos.
 My blog is in a GitHub repo called [tomjoht.github.io](https://github.com/tomjoht/tomjoht.github.io), named after my GitHub user name but published using a custom domain idratherbewriting.com.
 (Without the custom domain, it would be available at http://tomjoht.github.com.)
 The API doc site is in a repo called [learnapidoc](https://github.com/tomjoht/learnapidoc).
 It's available by default at http://idratherbewriting.com/learnapidoc.
 They seem like the same site, but they are actually separate projects in separate repos.
+The fact that each repo is simply available in a subdirectory like this off of my main domain is pretty cool.

 ### CloudCannon {#cloudcannon}